SokratisVidros/poll-until/README.md

 As soon as the poller starts, a time bomb promise is also triggered.
 If the polling function is satisfied before the time bomb detonates, `pollUntil` results `true` to the promise chain.
 Otherwise, it returns `false`.

-The library works with ES6 and ES5.
+The library works with Typescript, ES6 and ES5.

 ## Examples